arcearta/celebrityfinder/README.md

 0,0,0,0,1,0
 ```

-You can find more examples in the resources folders of the application
+You can find more examples in the resources folder (\src\test\resources) of the application

-# License

-Licensed under Apache 2.0.
-Please see [LICENSE](LICENSE) for details.

 # Autor